mmajudith/mmajudith/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-2 years of experience in developing scalable and highly available websites and web applications.
+2 years plus experience in developing scalable and highly available websites and web applications.
 I have great passion for exploring new technologies and developing software solutions.
 I am available for project collaboration and internship opportunities.

 <h3> 🛠 &nbsp;Tech Stack</h3>